Laura-Kimble/mtb-trails/README.md

 <p align="center"><img src="images/reccos_ss_full.png" width="800"/></p>
 <br>

-Alternatively, you can choose multiple trails you enjoy, and get recommendations similar to a bunch of trails you like.
+Alternatively, you can choose multiple trails that you enjoy, and get recommendations similar to a bunch of trails you like.

 <p align="center"><img src="images/select_multi.png" width="800"/></p>
 <br>